meeb/django-distill/README.md

 querystring parameters such as `/blog?post_id=123&title=abc`.
 Querystring parameters do not make sense for static page generation for obvious reasons.

-Static media files such as images and style sheets are copied from your static media directory defined in `STATIC_ROOT`.
-This means that you will want to run `./manage.py collectstatic` **before** you run `./manage.py distill-local` if you have made changes to static media. `django-distill` doesn't chain this request by design, however you can enable it with the `--collectstatic` argument.
+Static media files such as images and stylesheets are copied from your static media directory defined in `STATIC_ROOT`.
+This means that you will want to run `./manage.py collectstatic` **before** you run `./manage.py distill generate` if you have made changes to static media. `django-distill` doesn't chain this request by design, however you can enable it with the `--collectstatic` argument.